top of page

 Penumbra Journal of Literature and Art at California State University Stanislaus

-Invites Submissions for its Spring Print Issue of
+Invites Submissions for its Online Fall Edition of

-The deadline for submissions for the Spring print edition is February 7th at midnight.
+The deadline for submissions for the online fall edition is October 10th at midnight.
 We look forward to hearing from you!

 For more information, check-out Penumbra’s submission guidelines!